derekgottlieb/challenges/Readme.md

 whether you need to do them in order or not.
 See each set of challenges to identify how to run them.
-Once you have them all passing, though, you can run them with `$ mrspec` from the root of the project.
+Once you have them all passing, though, you can run them with `$ bundle exec mrspec` from the root of the project.

 If you want to run a specific test, you can pass a hash to the test method, eg I'll choose "crnt: true".
 The key you choose will